bitrix24/b24restdocs/api-reference/crm/outdated/products/crm-product-add.md

 || **Name**
 `type` | **Description** ||
 || **fields**
-[`array`](../../../data-types.md) | Field values for creating the product.
+[`array`](../../../data-types.md) | Field values for creating a product.

 To find out the required format of the fields, execute the method [crm.product.fields](./crm-product-fields.md) and check the format of the incoming values for these fields ||
 |#

 {% note info %}

-Starting from version **CRM 21.700.0**, support for auto-generating the product's symbolic code has been included, provided that the generation is enabled in the infoblock settings and no external service is used.
-The method [generateMnemonicCode](https://dev.1c-bitrix.com/api_help/iblock/classes/ciblockelement/generatemnemoniccode.php) is utilized.
+Starting from version **CRM 21.700.0**, support for auto-generating the product mnemonic code has been included, provided that the generation is enabled in the infoblock settings and no external service is used.

-If the generated symbolic code exceeds 100 characters, it is automatically truncated to 100 characters.
-This should be taken into account when creating requests by passing a unique value at the beginning/middle of the product name to avoid duplicate symbolic codes.
+If the generated mnemonic code exceeds 100 characters, it is automatically truncated to 100 characters.
+This should be taken into account when creating requests by passing a unique value at the beginning/middle of the product name to avoid mnemonic code collisions.

 {% endnote %}